Prof. Davide Zoni

 Welcome to my personal homepage at Politecnico di Milano.
 Here you can find information related to my research, teaching, and technology transfer activities, as well as the theses available for MSc and PhD students.

-I am an Assistant Professor (RTDB) at the Dipartimento di Elettronica, Informazione e Bioingegneria (DEIB) of Politecnico di Milano, where I received an MSc in Computer Engineering in 2010, and a PhD in Information Technology in 2014.
+I am an Associate Professor at the Dipartimento di Elettronica, Informazione e Bioingegneria (DEIB) of Politecnico di Milano, where I received an MSc in Computer Engineering in 2010, and a PhD in Information Technology in 2014.
 I am also part of HEAPlab and the Computing Systems Architecture group at DEIB.

 My teaching activities are related to computer science and engineering courses held at both Politecnico di Milano and Università degli Studi di Parma with emphasis on hardware design and computer architectures.